VanilliteFroyo/Artix-PS4/README.md

-### Artix Linux for PS4
+## Artix Linux for PS4

 Uses `dinit` as the init system.
 Includes an XFCE desktop.

-<s>Made this kinda quickly tbh, there's a good few things missing.

-Automatic date and time sync, for example :3

-So you'll have to do that yourself, congrats.</s>

-Should be mostly complete now. :3
+New `base` version for those who want to do everything themselves, but don't feel like making a base Artix rootfs.